dmitrytavern/dtavern-object-parser/readme.md

   <img loading="lazy" src="https://badgen.net/github/license/dmitrytavern/dtavern-object-parser" alt="License">
 </a>

-A light-weight object parser with next features:
+A simple and easy way to check and parse an object without pain with next features:

-- Check the property types
+- Check a property types
-- Check the property existence
+- Check a property existence
 - Default value setter
 - Custom validator
 - No dependencies